deNeedo/HearthstoneAutoclicker/README.md

 # HearthstoneAutoclicker
-A simple farming tool for Mercenaries game mode in Hearthstone
+A simple farming tool for Hearthstone's Mercenaries game mode